-This lowland site in central England is standing water and was designated for it's white-clawed crayfish population Austropotamobius pallipes.
-This 1 ha marl pit holds a very large population, estimated at 50,000.
-Although crayfish plague outbreaks have occurred in the Midlands, this waterbody is isolated from river systems and is a good example of a 'refuge' site in an important part of the species' former range.
-However recent surveys undertaken on behalf of Natural England have not recorded any white-clawed crayfish and have therefore established that the population no longer exists.
+This lowland site in central England is standing water and was designated for it's white-clawed crayfish population (Austropotamobius pallipes) (Joint Nature Conservation Committee (JNCC), 2015a).
+This 1 ha marl pit previously held a very large population, estimated at 50,000.
+Whilst this waterbody is isolated from nearby river systems and was previously a good example of a 'refuge' site - recent surveys undertaken on behalf of Natural England have not recorded any white-clawed crayfish and have therefore established that the population no longer exists.